In this post

 - Integrated external battery can be used - I've told you about her before.

-- Greater autonomy - Garmin ensures 20 hours of autonomy for the Edge 1030, which can be extended to 44 hours of uninterrupted use with the external battery.
+- Higher battery life - Garmin ensures 20 hours of autonomy for the Edge 1030, which can be extended to 44 hours of uninterrupted use with the external battery.

 - Creating routes with the Trendline function - Make no mistake about it, Edge 1030 is still Garmin's most navigation-focused cycling computer.
 Like Suunto before it, Garmin will use all the data synchronized by other users to its Garmin Connect platform to give you the best routes on the road and in the mountains - in short, it will take you where the riders are.